go-xmlfmt/htmlextract/README.e.md

 ### Usage

+#### Specifying more attributes

 If the predefined attribute selection is not enough, the it is easily to add your own by the `-a, --attributes` switch.
-Note that you can use the switch as many times as you wish, to provide as many attributes as you nee:
+Note that you can use the switch as many times as you wish, to provide as many attributes as you need:

 ```sh
 $ htmlextract outline -a dojotype -a style -i test/sample0.html -o | grep -1 dojotype | head -3